network server room with computers for digital tv ip communications and internet

 Software-defined interconnect (SDIX)

 However, a software-defined interconnect (SDIX) is a new category of offering that allows colocation providers to manage their cloud connects via software and extend their connectivity control.
-It should cover the cloud connection but also multiple data center interconnects.
+It should cover the cloud connection and multiple data center interconnects.
 In the past, the colocation providers focused on space and power.
 However, in today’s world, they have new responsibilities.
 The responsibilities now extend to new types of connectivity for customers.
 Customers now have new requirements.

 They must move their data from one colocation facility to another to avoid latency or backup purposes.
 For these cases, colocation providers need a new type of platform to direct all of their different tenant’s tasks and requirements to a software-based platform.

 The physical box, virtual machine, or container performing a network function is coupled with the state.
 What happens with the state when you launch a new network function or redirect the traffic to a backup device?
-For sure, this will affect the application.
+This will affect the application.
 This might be acceptable for a single application but not for a large-scale deployment when you have millions of connections and applications running on top of network functions.

 Network function virtualization (NFV) and NFV use cases didn’t help here.
 All it did was change the physical boxes to virtual ones.
 It’s like changing a physical appliance in Dublin to a cloud-based provider.
 Is this the future?
-NFV inherits the same design and features that the physical box has.
+NFV inherits the same design and features as the physical box.
 But what needs to be done is realizing that the problem is the state.
 You need to decouple the dynamic state from each network function and put them in a high-performance data store within a cluster of commodity hardware and switches—a hardware-agnostic solution with code that is not open source.

 Network function stateless

 The state can be put into a cluster of servers.
 Some servers maintain some of the state, and some of the other servers can be the network functions.
 The state is not physically in another data center or location.
-Every type of dynamic state, such as counters, timers, and handshaking that you see in the TCP flow, all of which is state is a challenge to decouple without breaking application performance.
-However, this can be done by adapting technology-distributed systems.
-A database to store the state needed that is designed for high-performance computing.
+Every type of dynamic state, such as counters, timers, and handshaking that you see in the TCP flow, all of which is state, is a challenge to decouple without breaking application performance.
+However, this can be done by adapting technology-distributed systems—a database to store the state needed that is designed for high-performance computing.
 A read for a state should be around 5 microseconds.

 An algorithm is needed to read and write the state in a way that reads multiple packets simultaneously.
 This enables you to overcome any latency issues and achieve better performance than traditional appliances that have the state coupled.